LukeHeuser/notes/Java/java_basics.md

 The `+` operator means concatenation for strings.

-## Operators , Operatnds, and Expressions
+## Operators , Operands, and Expressions

 `Operators` are the special symbols that perform operations on one, two, or three operands and return a result.
 `Operands` is the term used to describe any object that is manipulated by an operator.